hemchdev/MarketPlace-SB/README.md

 # Marketplace API

-A comprehensive and corrected Postman collection for the Spring Boot Marketplace Backend, covering all modules from user authorization to financial operations.
+This document provides a comprehensive list of all API endpoints for the Marketplace Backend project.
+It includes scenarios, request/response bodies, and authorization requirements for testing with a tool like Postman.

 ## Overview